CooperUnion/buildingenergymodeling_workshops/arch134b_workshops/docs/08_open_studio.md

 8. Use a "Panel" to paste the [path](https://cooperunion.github.io/buildingenergymodeling_workshops/docs/02_2_shoebox_p2.html#set-one-geometry) to your downloaded weather file, then connect it to the _epw_file input of ModeltoOSM.
 This contains data about the climate of where your model is for environmental analysis.
 9. Create a Boolean Toggle and double-click on False to switch to True.
 Wire it to both the _write and run input of ModeltoOSM.

+Credit: Thank you to Danielle Chiu for this Loisaida building model as well as Loisaida Inc. for permitting their location for educational material.